afragen/wp-debugging/readme.txt

     define( 'WP_DEBUG_DISPLAY', false ); // Default when not declared is true. define( 'WP_DISABLE_FATAL_ERROR_HANDLER', true ); // WordPress 5.2 WSOD Override.

-When the plugin is deactivated all the constants are removed.
+When the plugin is deactivated best efforts are made to re-add pre-existing constants to their former state.
 When the plugin is activated the default settings and any saved settings are restored.

 This plugin uses the [wp-cli/wp-config-transformer](https://github.com/wp-cli/wp-config-transformer) command for writing constants to `wp-config.php`.